Our pick of the best CSGO Tournaments

-Most years see the arduous ESL Pro League season kicking off in February where 28 teams from Europe and North America attempt to qualify for the finals over a ten-week series of matches.
-And with the ESL Pro League Finals taking place in Odense, Denmark in December 2018, it’s going to be another thrilling CSGO contest.
+ESL Pro League Season 10 playoffs will kick off in December of 2019.
+We will see teams from all over the world compete for their share of $600,000 prize pool.
+With the ESL Pro League Finals taking place in Odense, Denmark in December 2019, it’s going to be another thrilling CSGO contest.

-Although the ELEAGUE has only been going for a couple of years, it’s quickly become one the best places to take a CSGO bet.
-This features 24 of the best CSGO teams from around the world competing for the $1 million prize pool, and 2018 saw a thrilling instalment of this great CSGO competition.
+Although the ELEAGUE has only been going for a couple of years, it’s quickly become one of the best places to take a CSGO bet.
+This features 24 of the best CSGO teams from around the world competing for the $1 million prize pool.

 Intel Extreme Masters

 The Intel Extreme Masters has been running since 2007, and it is one of the longest-running events to make CSGO a focus of its attractions.